 Edinburgh Zoo is a very popular place for a family day out.
 With over 1000 animals, hilltop safari rides, play areas, restaurants and gift shops there is plenty to keep you entertained all day.

 Visit Our Dynamic Earth and be prepared to be amazed as you travel through time and across the planet.
-You can meet your ancestors; take a trip to the centre of the Earth, into the ocean or even into space.
-With several interactive exhibits about Earth, a gift shop and café you can spend the whole day having the most fantastic of adventures.
+You can meet your ancestors and take a trip to the centre of the Earth, into the ocean or even into space.
+With several interactive exhibits about Earth, a gift shop and café, you can spend the whole day having the most fantastic of adventures.

 The magic gallery of Camera Obscura & World of Illusions promises to enthrall both adults and children alike.
 With a 3D hologram display, telescopes, optical illusions, bendy mirrors and many other tricks of the eye you are sure to be amazed.

-If you like fun and frights then go along on one of the Witchery Tours along Edinburgh's Royal Mile where you can learn about the city's history of witchcraft, plague and bodysnatching or head to the Edinburgh Dungeon with live actors, shows, rides and interactive special effects all about real historic and gruesome events.
+If you like fun and frights then go along on one of the Witchery Tours along Edinburgh's Royal Mile where you can learn about the city's history of witchcraft, plague and bodysnatching.
+Head to the Edinburgh Dungeon with live actors for shows, rides and interactive special effects all about real historic and gruesome events.

 Romantic Breaks in Edinburgh

-Edinburgh has many luxurious hotels to choose from for your romantic city break from hotels in stately homes to apartments in grand city centre buildings and quaint cottages in quiet seaside villages.
+Edinburgh has many luxurious hotels to choose from for your romantic break, from hotels in stately homes to apartments in grand city centre buildings and quaint cottages in quiet seaside villages.

 You could spend the day in Cramond, a small fishing village on a beach where you can stroll along hand in hand taking in the beauty of the surrounding scenery and little whitewashed cottages.
 Cramond has many cafes to drink a warm coffee in peaceful surroundings and of course you must sample some of the local, freshly caught seafood.

-One of the most romantic restaurants in Edinburgh is The Secret Garden at The Witchery; you can enjoy a superb candlelit meal in intimate surroundings or else head to one of the many other excellent and romantic restaurants in the city including Rhubarb in the Prestonfield House Hotel.
+One of the most romantic restaurants in Edinburgh is The Secret Garden at The Witchery, where you can enjoy a superb candlelit meal in intimate surroundings.
+You could also head to one of the many other excellent and romantic restaurants in the city including Rhubarb in the Prestonfield House Hotel.